Presented at 2:15pm in Cotton Creek II on Wednesday, November 16, 2016.#4965

 Cognitive/Learning, Deaf/Hard of Hearing, Vision

-Administrative/Campus Policy, Assistive Technology, Faculty Instruction/Accessible Course Design, Information Resources, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Assistive Technology, Web/Media Access

-Larry is Director of Accessible Media at Yahoo.
-He is responsible for assuring that Yahoo's media offerings are as accessible as possible to people with disabilities, starting with closed captioning of thousands of videos hosted on its mobile apps and web sites.
-Yahoo produces dozens of original programs - all of which are captioned - and provides captions for thousands of partner videos, including content from the New York Times, CNBC, movie trailers, AP, Reuters and more.
-Larry joined Yahoo in June of 2014, having previously founded WGBH's National Center for Accessible Media (NCAM).
-NCAM focused on R&D, public policy initiatives and strategic partnerships for global impact on inclusive media and technology.
+Larry joined Yahoo/Oath in June of 2014, having previously worked at WGBH Boston, where he founded and directed its National Center for Accessible Media (NCAM).
+NCAM focused on research and development, public policy initiatives and strategic partnerships for global impact on inclusive media and technology.
 Larry was directly involved in such ground-breaking legislation as the TV Decoder Circuitry Act, The Telecommunications Act of 1996 and the 21st Century Communications and Video Accessibility Act.
-He led efforts to create the standards for compliance with legislated mandates.
+He led efforts to create standards adopted by media organizations and the FCC to implement legislated mandates for accessible technology.

 Shea Tanis is Associate Director of the Coleman Institute for Cognitive Disabilities which resides under the University of Colorado President’s office.
 She is a faculty member in the Department of Psychiatry at the Anschutz Medical Campus with grant funding supporting the development of cognitively accessible online curriculum for students with significant cognitive disabilities.
 A portion of Shea's work at the Coleman Institute has been to work collaboratively with faculty in the departments of computer science, bioengineering, physics and education across the four campuses of the University of Colorado System to advance pedagogy and awareness of accessibility particular to cognitive accessibility.